arduano/simdeez/README.md

 Implemented such that you can use it with runtime feature detection, or not!

 Currently in alpha, I'm implementing just the functions I need for my own projects.
 If a fully featured version would be useful to you or your company I'd be willing to flesh this out with some kind of corporate sponsorship.
+PRs adding more of the intrinsics are welcome, of course.

 Currently supports: AVX2, SSE41, SSE2